andresmlna/rss2mobi/README.md

 [**rss2mobi in action**](https://andresmlna.me/kindle)

-rss2mobi fetch RSS articles into a SQLite database every hour, using populate_db.py.
+rss2mobi fetch RSS articles into a SQLite database, using populate_db.py.
 Using articles2mobi.py downloads all URLs stored and converts to .mobi format for Amazon Kindle.

 **Optional, you can create a .html file for audit all .mobi files generated.**